Vanni Sartini: Personal life

-An atheist and a frequent reader, he has declared to be mainly interested in political philosophy and current affairs.
-He has described himself as a socialist, pointing at his working class family background as the main factor behind his political formation, stating, "If there was no kind of social security or welfare state, I wouldn’t be here now.
+As a frequent reader, he has declared to be mainly interested in political philosophy and current affairs.
+He has described himself as an atheist and a socialist, pointing at his working class family background as the main factor behind his political formation, stating, "If there was no kind of social security or welfare state, I wouldn’t be here now.
 I think [there] should be even more [opportunities] for everyone.
 That’s not happening right now in the world.
 [My] desire to improve the world is what made me a socialist."
 He also dated his passion for constructive debate to a series of classes hosted by one of his teachers in high school, and compared politics to soccer tactics, by stated, "There’s a lot of ways to make your team play well, but there’s only one way that you really believe is the right one.”

 He is a self-declared Fiorentina fan.